 most ashamed of yourself is when you most need your own compassion.

 So don't wait for perfect.
 Just do your best and take it one step at a time.
-Forgive yourself for your mistakes -- that's part of being human.
-Loving unconditionally
+Forgive yourself for your mistakes.
+Plan now that you'll make them -- that's

 There is no such thing as a perfect parent.
 But it is entirely possible to gradually become the parent you want to be, most of the time.
 After all, you